schultek/jaspr-benchmarks/README.md

-## Rad - Benchmarks
+## Jaspr - Benchmarks

-Extended version of widely accepted [js-framework-bench](https://github.com/krausest/js-framework-benchmark/) for benchmarking [Rad](https://github.com/erlage/rad/).
-Although js-framework-bench is great in its original form but it doesn't bench some cases such as adding or moving rows around etc. This repo includes scripts that extend js-framework-bench by including aforementioned cases and helps getting deep insights into the performance of Rad.
+Extended version of widely accepted [js-framework-bench](https://github.com/krausest/js-framework-benchmark/) for benchmarking [Jaspr](https://github.com/schultek/jaspr/).
+Although js-framework-bench is great in its original form but it doesn't bench some cases such as adding or moving rows around etc. This repo includes scripts that extend js-framework-bench by including aforementioned cases and helps getting deep insights into the performance of Jaspr.

 ## Results

-You can check out latest published results at https://erlage.github.io.
+You can check out latest published results at https://jaspr-benchmarks.web.app/.

-**Note**: We're not here to claim that Rad is faster than 'this' or 'that'.
-The primary purpose of benchmarks is to discover bottlenecks that might accidently get introduced during development.
-Benchmarking Angular & React-JS alongside helps gaining an independent perspective about how well Rad is performing compares to JS frameworks.
+**Note**: The primary purpose of benchmarks is to discover bottlenecks that might accidentally get introduced during development.
+Benchmarking Angular & React-JS alongside helps gaining an independent perspective about how well Jaspr is performing compares to JS frameworks.

 ## Running Benchmarks